mprzybylski/debian-live-zfs-root-bootstrap/README.md

 ## Booting
 (don't use graphical modes)
+(if you want to install the EFI bootloader, you need to boot the system in EFI mode, (i.e. disable bios compatibility boot mode in the system's bios menu))

 ## Working with hi-dpi monitors
 Run `/sbin/detect-setup-hidpi.sh` to change console font to one that can be read without squinting at a hi-dpi screen.
 (TODO: make calling this a systemd unit file in the live image)